 If your TV says an unknown device or doesn’t show any information when you connect your DVD player to the TV, it’s mainly because of a loose connection or a frayed cable.
 You need to tightly connect the DVD player to the TV using a working cable.

-This is a common error that can be caused by serval factors, such as the wrong input source for the DVD player, incompatible DVD settings, mismatched video signals, outdated firmware of the TV, and more.
+This is a common error that can be caused by several factors, including the wrong input source, incompatible DVD settings, mismatched video signals, outdated TV firmware, and more.

 Your TV may also show you a black screen but play the sound.
 This is most likely related to connecting to the wrong video input port, especially if you’re using A/V cables or component cables.
 It could also be due to the improper settings of the DVD player.